Examples, solutions, videos, worksheets, stories and songs to help Grade 9

 students learn about percent of change, Greatest Possible Error of a measurement and percent error.

 Related Topics: More Math Lessons for Grade 9

 The greatest possible error of a measurement is how far off a measurement can be and still round to what is written.
 It is half the precision.

-This video explains why the Greatest Possible Error (GPE) is one half of the precision.
+Why the Greatest Possible Error (GPE) is one half of the precision?

 How to calculate the Greatest Possible Error from word problems?